-- The Meccans preferred to excavate in the middle of the grave, laying the body flat in a hole dug at the bottom.
+- The Meccans preferred to excavate in the middle of the grave, laying the body on its right side in a hole dug at the bottom.
 A platform would then be placed above the body in the grave.
 This method is known as “Shaqq” (Arabic: الشق) and is the preferred method of burial according to the Hanafi school of thought.

 On Wednesday, as nightfall descended and the companions reluctantly and dejectedly parted ways with the blessed body of the Prophet ﷺ, the relatives of the Prophet ﷺ prepared for his burial.
 After a quarter or a third of the night had passed, Ali ibn Abi Talib, al-Fadl ibn al-Abbas and Qutham ibn al-Abbas, along with Shuqran M, lowered the Prophet ﷺ into his resting place.
 Abu Laila I, who wasn’t a relative of the Prophet ﷺ is also reported to have taken part in the burial after getting permission from Ali I. After some earth had been laid over the blessed body, Shuqran I, the freed slave of the Prophet ﷺ, took a red mantle that the Prophet ﷺ used to wear and buried it in the grave.
 A bridge was built with bricks, then the grave was covered with sand.

 His head was directed towards the west, and his blessed face was turned towards the Qibla.
 His feet were directed eastwards.